ongres/stackgres/doc/content/en/06-crd-reference/05-sgbackupconfig/_index.md

 showToc: true
 ---

-**WARNING**: This CRD has been deprecated and replaced by [SGObjectStorage]({{% relref "06-crd-reference/10-sgobjectstorage" %}}) CRD and a the new section
- `.spec.configurations.backups` in the [SGCluster]({{% relref "06-crd-reference/01-sgcluster" %}}) CRD.
+**WARNING**: This CRD has been deprecated and is replaced by the [SGObjectStorage]({{% relref "06-crd-reference/10-sgobjectstorage" %}}) CRD, specified by the new section `.spec.configurations.backups` in the [SGCluster]({{% relref "06-crd-reference/01-sgcluster" %}}) CRD.

 ## Configuration

-Backup configuration allow to specify when and how backups are performed.
-By default this is done at 5am UTC in a window of 1 hour, you may change this value in order to perform backups for another time zone and period of time.
+Backup configuration allows to specify when and how backups are performed.
+By default, this is done at 5am UTC in a window of 1 hour.
+You may change this value in order to perform backups for another time zone and period of time.
-The backup configuration CR represent the backups configuration of the cluster.
+The `SGBackupConfig` custom resource represents the backup configuration of a Postgres cluster.

 ___